serenaHoney/serenaHoney/README.md

 # Hey ...
 I'm Liz, but you can call me Serena

-### I've interned at Oxford Nanopore Technologies and Illumina

-### I study maths and computer science at Durham University
 > BSc in Natural Sciences: Computer Science and Mathematics

 I want to use maths and computer science, especially AI, to work in biosecurity.